jmyser/RememberRickenbacker/UserGuide.md

 2. Firing - Tapping anywhere on the screen fires your blaster

+3. Upgrade Weapons - If you haven't upgraded already, when you level up an upgrade cube appears on screen.
+If you run into it with your ship, your blaster turns into a tri-directional blaster

 3. Scoring - Every enemy ship that is destroyed gives you 10 points.
 Any ship that gets by you subtracts a point from your score.

 4. Levels - You start on level 1.
 When you reach 50 points, you go to level 2.
 100 -> level 3.
 150 -> level 4... etc.  As you increase levels the difficulty increases by increasing the rate at which enemy ships are spawned.